-Detached House or a Building for a Cultural Institution, Religious Assembly, Public Use, or a Conditional Use allowed in the zone Accessory Structure Setbacks (min) Front setback 80' Side street setback, abutting lot fronts on the side street and is in a Residential Detached zone 50' Side street setback, abutting lot does not front on the side street or is not in a Residential Detached zone 20' Side setback 15' Rear setback, on a corner lot where abutting lot fronts on the side street and is in a Residential Detached zone 12' Rear setback, if not otherwise addressed 10'
+Detached House or a Building for a Cultural Institution, Religious Assembly, Public Use, or a Conditional Use allowed in the zone Accessory Structure Setbacks (min) Front setback 80' Side street setback, abutting lot fronts on the side street and is in a Residential Detached zone 50' Side street setback, abutting lot does not front on the side street or is not in a Residential Detached zone 20' Side setback 15' Rear setback, on a corner lot where abutting lot fronts on the side street and is in a Residential Detached zone 12' Rear setback, if not otherwise addressed 10' Chasifications for Associany Structure Cotha alea c.
+In addition to the front setback minimum, any accessory structure must be located behind the rear building line of the principal building.

-Any accessory building or structure used for the housing, shelter, or sale of animals a. or fowl other than a household pet must be a minimum of 25' from a lot line and a minimum of 100' from a dwelling on another lot.
+Any accessory building or structure used for the housing, shelter, or sale of animals or fowl other than a household pet must be a minimum of 25' from a lot line and a minimum of 100' from a dwelling on another lot.